phenomnomnominal/betterer/goldens/api/betterer.api.md

 import type { BettererError } from '@betterer/errors';
 import type { BettererLogs } from '@betterer/logger';

-// Warning: (ae-missing-release-tag) "betterer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "betterer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function betterer(options?: BettererOptionsStart): Promise<BettererSuiteSummary>;